Part two boogaloo.

 Status: Ongoing (19 volumes)

+Where to buy: BookWalker.
 Check their Kodansha page here for where else to buy.

-• Our Not-So-Lonely Planet Travel Guide by Mone Sorai – Eating food and traveling the world together? *clutches lovingly* PLEASE.
+You can also watch the live adaptation on Netflix. - Our Not-So-Lonely Planet Travel Guide by Mone Sorai – Eating food and traveling the world together? *clutches lovingly* PLEASE.
 Add their agreement that when they get back to Japan, they will get married??? *cries* Every place Asahi and Mitsuki go to immediately gets added to my own travel bucket list, and also seeing them interact with different people in every place they go to will never cease to make my heart full.
 Leon and Yuriko?
 Their entire stay in Germany???
 It was so cozy.
 I love this series so much.

 Rated: Sweet